pwaller/pyprof2calltree/README.txt

-This is a rebranding of the venerable http://www.gnome.org/~johan/lsprofcalltree.py script by David Allouche et Al. It aims at making it easier to distribute (e.g. through pypi) and behave more like the scripts of the debian kcachegrind-converters_ package.
+This is a rebranding of the venerable http://www.gnome.org/~johan/lsprofcalltree.py script by David Allouche et Al. It aims at making it easier to distribute (e.g. through PyPI) and behave more like the scripts of the debian kcachegrind-converters_ package.
 The final goal is to make it part of the official upstream kdesdk_ package.